Great Ormond Street Hospital (GOSH) is a specialist children's hospital providing state-of-the-art management and research in paediatric conditions.

 UK and European based medical students will be processed by PGME at GOSH.
 At present a visa is not required for your placement.

-UK and European medical students who require a certificate of registration from a recognised university will need to register with UCL who are able to issue one.
+UK and European medical students who require a certificate of registration from a recognised university will need to register as part of the UCL Medical School visiting electives programme.
+Once your initial GOSH application has been approved you will be sent the UCL application pack and guidance.

-- A recommendation that students take advice about visa requirements from the British Embassy/British Consulate in their home country
+- In the first instance, students should take advice about visa requirements from the British Embassy/British Consulate in their home country

 SSC students will pay a placement fee through their home UK medical school.
 If a student’s UK medical school does not pay for SSC placements then the individual student will pay a weekly tuition fee of £100.00